-The Place-based Infrastructure Compact process will inform precinct plans and a Special Infrastructure Contribution (SIC) for the Aerotropolis and combine with local infrastructure needs identified by Liverpool City and Penrith City Council to inform staged servicing and development in each precinct.
+The Place-based Infrastructure Compact process will inform precinct plans and a Special Infrastructure Contribution (SIC) for the Aerotropolis and combined with local infrastructure needs identified by Liverpool City Council and Penrith City Council to inform staged servicing and development in each precinct.
+Sequencing will also consider wider planning work outside the Aerotropolis, in consultation with councils and the PIC process.